awslabs/aws-sdk-android-samples/S3_SimpleDB_SNS_SQS_Demo/README.md

    * In Select root directory, browse to samples directory.
 List of all samples projects will appear.
    * Select the projects you want to import
    * Click Finish.

+2. Copy the AWS SDK for Android jar (aws-android-sdk-X.X.X-debug.jar) into the libs directory for the project.

-2. Update your App configuration:
+3. Update your App configuration:
    * Open the AwsCredential.properties file located in src/com/amazonaws/demo.
    * Edit the file and provide your AWS Credentials.

-3. Run the project:
+4. Run the project:
    * Go to Project ->  Clean.
    * Go to Project ->  Build All.
    * Go to Run -> Run.